UEBT standard revision 2025 - 2026

 Frequently Asked Questions

-Our intention is to align with the Rainforest Alliance during the next phase of the UEBT standard revision when we develop our Field Checklist.
-The Field Checklist is used for supply chain assessments in our verification and certification programmes.
+Our intention is to align with the Rainforest Alliance during the next phase of the UEBT standard revision when we develop our field checklist.
+The field checklist is used for supply chain assessments in our verification and certification programmes.
 It includes, for example, guidance for indicators and what evidence should be assessed.
-In the UEBT/Rainforest Alliance Herbs & Spices Programme there is a separate Field Checklist that lists the UEBT/Rainforest Alliance requirements.
+In the UEBT/Rainforest Alliance Herbs & Spices Programme there is a separate field checklist that lists the UEBT/Rainforest Alliance requirements.
 These are based on the UEBT standard and complemented by select Rainforest Alliance requirements.
 As was done in the previous UEBT standard revision in 2020, UEBT will work with Rainforest Alliance to ensure alignment that fully supports the Herbs & Spices Programme.

-On the biodiversity side, UEBT has incorporated good practice on how to compile biodiversity information in line with EUDR.
+On the biodiversity side, UEBT has incorporated good practice on how to gather biodiversity information in line with EUDR.
 On the social side, UEBT has clarified the standard in terms of the process and components of due diligence (including human rights due diligence), in line with international instruments and evolving national requirements.

 We aim to make the transition process as smooth as possible.
 For UEBT verification and certification programmes, transition options will be made available, and the 2020 standard will continued to be used for a period of time.
 Our goal is to give certification and verification clients adequate time to comply.
 We will share more details on this once the new standard is published.